DevNick2/devnick2/README.md

 <p>
   I’m a programmer dedicated to learning new things.
 New knowledge inspires me to grow every day.
 I have knowledge in JavaScript, VueJs, ReactJs, NodeJs, PHP, and Python.
 I enjoy challenges and creating innovative solutions for problems.

+  If you want learn more about me, access my <a href="https://www.linkedin.com/in/jeann%C3%ADcolasalmeidavieira/" target="_blank">Linked-In</a> or view my repositories 👀
 </p>

 <div align="center">